Scalextrix/GRCNN/README.md

 Enter your Gridcoin Wallet Passphrase *** Note; the passphrase is not stored in the database and the entry will be invisible, the wallet will be locked, unlocked, the transaction sent, re-locked and then unlocked for staking only ***

-Once all the data is loaded and the transaction completed, you will receive a set of TXIDs (one for each block of 160 addresses) which can be queried on the block explorer.
+Once all the data is loaded and the transaction completed, you will receive a set of TXIDs, one for each block of addresses, which can be queried on the block explorer.
+TXs are split into blocks because of a limit in Windows command line (max length 8192 characters), the program will use the least number of TXs possible.

 A database file 'Rain.db' will be added to the 'C:\Users\User\AppData\Roaming\GridcoinResearch\reports' folder, in case of problems it is safe to delete this file.